WomenAndTech/WomenAndTech/README.md

 ### 1. A Publish Date
   If you want your post to show up in the Archives/Past Interviews section, you must give it a publish date and 'Publish' it.

   > Posts are ordered by publish date, so even if the date is in the future they will show up.
   > * If you don't want your post to show up yet, save it as draft

 ### 2. A Featured Image
   If you want a custom image to show up in the Archives/Past Interviews section, add a 'featured image' to your post or interview.
 You do this when creating the post itself.
 On the righthand side there should a _Featured Image_ section with an option to set a featured image.
 Upload one or choose it from the media library, change its title and description attributes for SEO/screen reader purposes, and click Set As Featured Image.
 Then save the details you've just entered.

-    > * Featured images are AxBpx
+  > * Featured images are 1px x 2px